 The Company entered into an employment agreement with Dr. Kovach dated July 15, 2020, effective October 1, 2020, to provide for Dr. Kovach to continue to act as the Company's President, Chief Executive Officer and Chief Scientific Officer, with an annual salary of \$250,000.
 The employment agreement with Dr. Kovach terminated upon his death on October 5, 2023.
-During the three months and nine months ended September 30, 2023, the Company paid \$62,500 and \$187,500, respectively, to Dr. Kovach under this employment agreement, which costs are included in general and administrative costs in the Company's consolidated statement of operations for such periods.

 The Company entered into an employment agreement with Dr. James S. Miser, M.D., effective August 1, 2020, to act as the Company's Chief Medical Officer, with an annual salary of \$150,000.
 Effective May 1, 2021, Dr. Miser's annual salary was increased to \$175,000.
 Dr. Miser was required to devote at least 50% of his business time to the Company's activities.
-During the three months ended September 30, 2024 and 2023, the Company paid \$14,583 and \$43,750, respectively, to Dr. Miser under this employment agreement, which costs are included in general and administrative costs in the Company's consolidated statements of operations for such periods.
-During the nine months ended September 30, 2024 and 2023, the Company paid \$102,083 and \$131,250, respectively, to Dr. Miser under this employment agreement, which costs are included in general and administrative costs in the Company's consolidated statement of operations for such periods.
 On May 29, 2024, the Company elected not to renew its employment agreement with Dr. Miser, as a result of which such employment agreement expired on July 31, 2024.
+During the three months ended March 31, 2024 the Company paid \$43,750 to Dr. Miser under this employment agreement, which costs are included in general and administrative costs in the Company's consolidated statements of operations for such period.

 The Company entered into an employment agreement with Eric J. Forman effective July 15, 2020, as amended on August 12, 2020, to act as the Company's Chief Administrative Officer, with an annual salary of \$120,000.
 Mr. Forman is the son-in-law of Gil Schwartzberg (deceased), a former member of the Company's Board of Directors who died on October 30, 2022 and was a significant stockholder of and consultant to the Company, and is the son of Dr. Stephen Forman, a member of the Company's Board of Directors.
 Julie Forman, the wife of Mr. Forman and the daughter of Gil Schwartzberg, is Vice President of Morgan Stanley Wealth Management, at which firm the Company's cash is on deposit and with which the Company maintains a continuing banking relationship.
 Effective May 1, 2021, Mr. Forman's annual salary was increased to \$175,000.
 Additionally, effective November 6, 2022, Mr. Forman was promoted to Vice President and Chief Operating Officer with an annual salary of \$200,000.
-Effective October 1, 2022, Mr. Forman has been provided a monthly office rent allowance, pursuant to which for the three months ended September 30, 2024 and 2023, the Company paid \$3,218 and \$7,323 respectively, on Mr. Forman's behalf.
-For the nine months ended September 30, 2024 and 2023, Mr. Forman has been provided a monthly office rent allowance, pursuant to which the Company paid \$13,099 and \$11,436 respectively, on Mr. Forman's behalf.
-During the three months ended September 30, 2024 and 2023, the Company paid \$50,000 and \$50,000, respectively, to Mr. Forman under this employment agreement, which costs are included in general and administrative costs in the Company's consolidated statements of operations for such periods.
-During the nine months ended September 30, 2024 and 2023, the Company sconsolidated statements of operations for such periods.
-During the nine months ended September 30, 2024 and 2023, the Company's consolidated statement of operations for such periods.
+The employment agreement with Mr. Forman terminated upon his resignation as an officer of the Company effective December 31, 2024.
+During the three months ended March 31, 2024, the Company paid \$50,000 to Mr. Forman under this employment agreement, which costs are included in general and administrative costs in the Company's consolidated statements of operations for such periods.
+Additionally, Mr. Forman was provided a monthly office rent allowance, pursuant to which the Company paid \$5,318 during the three months ended March 31, 2024.

 The Company entered into an employment agreement with Robert N. Weingarten effective August 12, 2020 to act as the Company's Vice President and Chief Financial Officer, with an annual salary of \$120,000.
 Effective May 1, 2021, Mr. Weingarten's annual salary was increased to \$175,000.
-During the three months ended September 30, 2024 and 2023, the Company paid \$43,750 and \$43,750, respectively, to Mr. Weingarten under this employment agreement, which costs are included in general and administrative costs in the Company's consolidated statements of operations for such periods.
-During the nine months ended September 30, 2024 and 2023, the Company paid \$131,250, respectively, to Mr. Weingarten under this employment agreement, which costs are included in general and administrative costs in the Company's consolidated statement of operations for such periods.
+During the three months ended March 31, 2025 and 2024, the Company paid \$43,750 and \$43,750, respectively, to Mr. Weingarten under this employment agreement, which costs are included in general and administrative costs in the Company's consolidated statements of operations for such periods.